Is this topic for you?

 Doctors diagnose the cause of dementia by asking questions about the person's medical history and doing a physical examination, a mental status examination, and lab and imaging tests.

-Tests can help the doctor learn whether dementia is caused by a treatable condition.
-Even for those dementias that cannot be reversed, knowing the type of dementia a person has can help the doctor prescribe medicines or other treatments that may improve mood and behaviour and help the family.
+Tests can help the doctor learn whether the loss of mental abilities is caused by a treatable condition.
+Even for causes that cannot be treated, knowing the type of dementia a person has can help the doctor prescribe medicines or other treatments that may improve mood and behaviour and help the family.

 During a medical history and physical examination, the doctor will ask the affected person and a close relative or partner about recent illnesses or other life events that could cause memory loss or other symptoms such as behavioural problems.
 The doctor may ask the person to bring in all medicines he or she takes.
 This can help the doctor find out if the problem might be caused by the person being overmedicated or having a drug interaction.